KevinHarry05/Event-Managaement-System/README.md

 ---

 Once saved, this file will render beautifully on GitHub or any Markdown viewer.
-Let me know if you'd